Teamworkstate/teamworkstate-project-tools/README.md

 - Integration tips and challenges
 - Teamwork insights gained through tool usage

-Visit the [Tools & Resources forum on Teamworkstate.com](https://teamworkstate.com/forum/tools-resources) to connect these objective guides with lived experiences.
+Visit the [Teamworkstate.com](https://teamworkstate.com) to connect these objective guides with lived experiences.

 ### Contributing to This Resource